asakurayoh/enormity-rulebook/other-rules.md

 or ![Red Power Die](svg/power-dice-red.svg "Red Power Die") to ![White Power Die](svg/power-dice-white.svg "White Power Die")).

 ![](img/cover-example.png)
-*In the first example (1), the Spacer is in cover.
+*In the first example <span class="red-round">1</span>, the Spacer is in cover.
 They are adjacent to the Terrain tile with the Cover keyword (as shown by the orange box), and are on opposite sides of Terrain tile (as shown by the red line drawn through the Terrain tile’s space).
-In the second example (2), the Spacer is not in cover: they are not adjacent to a Terrain tile with the Cover keyword.
-In the third example (3), the Spacer is also not in cover in relation to either Intruder.
+In the second example
+<span class="red-round">2</span>, the Spacer is not in cover: they are not adjacent to a Terrain tile
+with the Cover keyword.
+In the third example <span class="red-round">3</span>, the Spacer is also not in cover in relation to either Intruder.
 Although they are adjacent to a Terrain tile with the cover keyword, they are it is not between them (i.e they are not on opposite sides of the red line).*